 Depending on your experience and how long you have been working education may be more, or less important.
 If you lack in-work experience, then be sure to add more about specific achievements and results from projects that you have undertaken and relevant modules you studied, in a similar way that you might an actual job role you held in the past.

-Tell the employer a little about the candidate as a person, employers still like to know they are looking at a well-rounded individual.
+Tell the employer a little about the candidate as a person, as employers still like to know they are looking at a well-rounded individual.
 In this example it is immediately be clear they have other pursuits outside of their career.
+They will still want to work alongside a nice individual at the end of the day!
 This is also the place to include relevant skills, languages and accreditations.

 More resources for writing CVs